xZepyx/Hyprland-Configuration/README.md

 # Hyprlock Configuration – by Aditya

-Note - This Hyprland Configuration is way more clean and minimal now and im soon thinkin to update the configuration in a new branch called - NewHyprDots
+Another Note - This Hyprland Configuration is now Officially Discontinued and will not be maintained or updated from now on.
+Secret - It may get updated but atleast not before september because i prefer BerryWM but there are chances

 This is my personal configuration for [Hyprland](hyprland.org).

-## 🔐 Features
+## Features

 - Clean, minimal layout
 - Minimal Waybar Config